HeRc010/Toonie/README.md

 # Toonie
-A small software collection to make the development of small time-intensive C++ projects more efficient.
+A small software collection to make the development of small, time-intensive C++ projects more efficient.

+Todo:

+- Use makefiles instead of a shell script
+- Add file output interface to the File class